Nikoleta-v3/Nikoleta-v3.github.io/_posts/2019-06-14-women-publications-in-mathematics.md

 Using the library I can collect data from <a href="https://arxiv.org/">arXiv</a>,
 <a href="https://www.springer.com/gp">Springer</a> and <a href="https://www.ieee.org/">IEEE</a>
 on the topic of <strong>Mathematics</strong>.
-If you are interested in the code for collecting the data it can be found here (in the form of a Jupyter Notebook) and the data set itself can be found here.
+If you are interested in the code for collecting the data it can be found <a href="https://github.com/Nikoleta-v3/Nikoleta-v3.github.io/blob/master/assets/code/Women%20in%20Mathematics%20Blog%20data%20collection%20source.ipynb">here</a>
+(in the form of a Jupyter Notebook).
 </p>

 **Determining the Authors' Gender**